 - Remove the pan from the heat and fold in the rice krispies until everything is well coated and glossy with the caramel sauce.

 - Pour this mixture into the prepared pan and very gently use the back of a spoon to coax the mixture into the corners.
 It is very sticky and you don’t want to crush all the rice krispies.

 - Pour the chocolate mixture over the top of the rice krispie layer and spread out with a spatula.
 Leave to set in the fridge for an hour or so before slicing.

 Once the chocolate layer has completely set, you can remove it from the pan and peel the paper off.
-I would recommend cutting this into 16 squares and serving it with your favourite hot drink.
-I would say it serves 16 but I am not ashamed to admit my husband and I devoured a batch of these in *cough* a couple of days *cough*.
-Sometimes days just call for unapologetic indulgence!
+We recommend cutting this into 16 squares and serving it with your favourite hot drink.

-I would recommend storing in an airtight container in a cool place or in the fridge.
-These churros rice krispie bars will last up to a week or longer if you can make them last that long if stored correctly.
-I would say that the longer that they are left the rice krispies will eventually soften a little.
+We recommend storing these in an airtight container in a cool place or in the fridge.
+These chocolate covered rice krispie treats will last up to a week or longer if stored correctly - if you can make them last that long!
+The longer that they are left, the rice krispies will eventually soften a little.
 They're best eaten within 3-4 days.